 Caraway Home cookware comprises ceramic coated aluminum with a steel base for induction compatibility.

-Hexclad cookware comprises an aluminum core sandwiched between layers of stainless steel with a PTFE non-stick coating and stainless steel lattice over top.
+Hexclad cookware comprises an aluminum core sandwiched between layers of stainless steel with a ceramic non-stick coating and stainless steel lattice over top.
 This type of construction makes the Hexclad pans heftier and arguably more robust than Caraway Home cookware.

 So, if you tend to bang your pots and pans about, and only have room to stack pans on top of each other, Hexclad can look attractive.